Stylish Crochet Waves Blankets

 photos by NLMcKain / ravelry.com

-This project was based on the pattern by Canoe Mtn Designs, available on cmdcrochet.com.
+The original pattern by Canoe Mtn Designs is available on cmdcrochet.com.
 Read more about this version on ravelry.com.